rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/getting-started.md

 ```

 `ofType` changes from requiring an implicit `scala.reflect.ClassTag` and returning an unwrapped value,
-to requiring an implicit `scala.quoted.Type` and returning an `Expr` that builds a value.
+to requiring an implicit `TypeCreator` and returning an `Expr` that builds a value.
 Since the `ofType` result is in an `Expr`, the mapping applied to this value must be changed from a `Any => String` to a `Expr[Any] => Expr[String]`, essentially wrapping the mapping in a Quote.

 ```diff